MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 `System.currentTimeMillis()`_ returns the application time expressed in milliseconds since midnight, January 1, 1970 UTC.

-BON introduces a platform time that is independent from any user
+BON introduces a platform time that is monotonic.
+It always moves forward and is not impacted by application time modifications (e.g., Synchronization of time with an NTP server, TimeZone, or Daylight Savings Time updates).
-considerations: it materializes the running time since the very last start of the device.
-This time cannot be changed.
+It can be implemented by returning the running time since the start of the device.

 The `Util`_ class defines several methods to handle both application time and platform time: